It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Some runners tend to get obsessed when it comes to shoes.
 Shoe companies consistently come up with innovations with running shoes that aim to reduce injury risk and boost performance.
-Primarily, running shoes support your feet by adding cushioning in some areas of it.
-The purpose is to help absorb the shock when your foot strikes the ground, as well as minimising running injuries.
+Primarily, running shoes support your feet by adding cushioning in some areas to them.
+The purpose is to help absorb the shock when your foot strikes the ground, as well as minimise running injuries.

-Believe it or not, running can cause high impact not only on feet alone but also to other parts including knees, hips and spine – and in general it’s very healthy for the body (and mind).
+Believe it or not, running can cause a high impact not only on feet alone but also on other parts including knees, hips and spine – and in general, it’s very healthy for the body (and mind).

 Perhaps then it’s in the shoes, or is it not?

 The human feet are built to handle the rigours of running.
 Before the shoes were invented, humans were already capable of running as a survival skill.
 Let’s not forget how uneven and unstable the ground they were living on.

 Today, there are many kinds of shoes serving different purposes on different feet.
 For instance, there are shoes that are highly cushioned to lower the impact when running.
 However, if it feels like running with pillows strapped on your feet, the tendency is the rest of the body might change in terms of biomechanics.

 Research conducted by Christine Pollard, PhD and colleagues showed that runners absorb more impact from running when they wear maximal trainers compared to regular shoes.
 The biomechanics of 15 women in the study were observed as they ran a 5K on the treadmill wearing maximal shoes and regular shoes.